jrodl3r/unorderedlist/README.md

 1. Create your list at [UnorderedList.com](http://unorderedlist.com)
 2. Click Download to install the [Chrome Extension](https://chrome.google.com/webstore/detail/unorderedlist/jehhmlpdedncbbemoncbfabfaongchma)
 3. Click the Chrome Button to add/edit your list name
-4. (Optional) You can customize or create global keyboard shortcuts by clicking `Edit Hotkeys`

 All set.
 You're good to go! :beers: